Acorn squash plant problems are usually caused by pests, diseases or environmental conditions. Common pests that can attack acorn squash are:

 Diseases - If you've ruled out insect problems, you may be dealing with a fungal infection.
 Some diseases that affect acorn squash plants are wilt disease, powdery mildew, downy mildew and scab disease.
 These are usually identified by a powder like substance on the leaves or stems.
 There may also be visible black spots or splotches on the leaves themselves.
 Most acorn squash diseases can be avoided by choosing disease resistance varieties.
 They can also be controlled with soap sprays or fungicides that are usually available at most garden centers.

 We've had decent results with a homemade fungicide in our own garden.
-We mix together 1 gallon water, 2 tablespoon baking soda and 2 tablespoon hydrogen peroxide.
+We mix together 1 gallon water, 2 tablespoons baking soda and 2 tablespoons hydrogen peroxide.
 We mix this in a pressure sprayer and spray it all over the plants to the point of run-off every 10 days or so, or after every heavy rainfall.
 This mixture works well as a preventative measure against acorn squash plant problems, but in the event we still end up with a fungal infection, we switch to a commercial fungicide product, like Spectracide.

 Environment - Sometimes acorn squash plant problems can be attributed to the environment.
 If the pH in the soil is low, the plants can have trouble absorbing nutrients.
 Extremely hot or cold weather can impact the plants to the point that they show signs of stress - yellowing leaves, wilting, etc...
 This can be especially true if you get big temperature swings from day to night.
 Also, many new gardeners make the mistake of over-watering.
 If you think your plants need water, spend a minute and dig down about 4 inches into the soil.
 You want the soil at this depth to be moist, but not soggy.
 If it soggy, let it dry out for a few days and check again.
 If it's bone dry, you need to water.